GoorLavi/PcTransfer/README.md

 # PcTransfer - File transfer interface includes permissions that prohibit access to Windows Explorer
 _Developed with Electron, React, Redux, Webpack_

-I created this software allowing people to share information from their computer to others, without damaging the information or the computer itself.
+I created this software allowing people to share a folder from their computer any interacter, with a secure UI, so the user will not get access to any other folders and files.

 The software displays contents of a shared folder and the user will be able to mark files and folders at will.